dotnetthailand/dotnetthailand.github.io/content/faq/docker/docker-machine.md

 --driver amazonec2 \
 ```

+This line allowed you to create a new instance of [Ubuntu 16.04 LTS](https://cloud-images.ubuntu.com/locator/ec2/) by default.
+In contrast, you can use your favorite operating system or your AMI instance from the AWS WebServices using by argument name `--amazonec2-ami`.
+That AMI has become an operating system as a root for your EC2 Device.

-This line allowed you to create a new instance Ubuntu machine.
-By the way, If you've already configured the AWS Access Key and Secret Key for using at the AWS CLI's local machine.
-The Docker Machine command will bring on those kinds of secret keys from your system automatically.
+Then, If you already configure the AWS Access Key and Secret Key for using at the AWS CLI's local machine.
+The Docker Machine command will supply those keys from your AWS configuration file in your system automatically.

 Up next